35 FUN and Interesting Facts About Colombia

 One of my favorite fun facts about Columbia

+Would you believe me if I told you there are pink dolphins, and they can be found in Colombia?
 Believe it or not, it’s true!
-The Amazon River Dolphin (Pink Dolphins) are endangered dolphins belong to one of the rarest dolphin species on earth with approximately 2,500 left in the entire world.
+The Amazon River Dolphins (Pink Dolphins) are endangered dolphins that belong to one of the rarest dolphin species on earth, with approximately 2,500 left in the world.

-9. Let’s Have a Drink to This
+Let’s Have a Drink to This

-10. Colombia is A Very Biodiverse Place
+Colombia is A Very Biodiverse Place

-11. Happy People in a Happy Country
+Happy People in a Happy Country

 While Colombia has had its ups and downs throughout history, several polls have found that it’s among the happiest nations in the world.
 Up to 85% of people who live in the country consider themselves happy!